hunterfjohnson/hunterjohnson.github.io/index.md

 you may access my CV <a href="/assets/cv.pdf" target="_blank">here</a> and my industry resume <a href="/assets/resume.pdf" target="_blank">here</a>.

+## research portfolio

+my research portfolio may be found <a href="https://hunterfjohnson.com/portfolio" target="_blank">here</a>.
+The purpose of the portfolio is to showcase my research to a non-linguist/non-expert audience in a digestable way.

 ## research interests

 my research interests are primarily in theoretical syntax and fieldwork.